Bikin-Creative/Lineux-Toolchanger/CAD/README.md

 Refer to the printer carriage available or check under usermods section.
 Pls do check in discord as well.

 # Toolhead
-Toolheads doesn't have any part cooling fan.
+Lineux One Toolheads doesn't have any part cooling fan.
 You will only need 1 5015 part cooling fan on the carriage instead.
-The part cooling duct is fixed height, therfore you will need to have the same height hotends across all toolheads.
+The part cooling duct is fixed height, therefore you will need to have the same height hotends across all toolheads.

 # Docks
 Inspired by Daksh Toolchanger [ankurv2k6](https://github.com/ankurv2k6/daksh-toolchanger-v2)

 # Dockslide
-Dockslide is an optional addon to recover back any build volume loss encountered when having a fixed dock location on the existing printer.
+Dockslide is an optional addon to recover back any build volume loss encountered when having a fixed dock on the existing printer.

 # Requirement
 1. Carriage